munificent/game-programming-patterns/book/data-locality.markdown

 Of course, I'm not saying you should actually quicksort the entire collection of particles every frame.
 That would more than eliminate the gains here.
 What we want to do is *keep* the array sorted.

 Obviously, the only time it can become less than perfectly sorted is when a particle has been activated or deactivated.
 We can handle those two cases pretty easily.
-When a particle gets activated, we move it to the end of the active particles by swapping it with the first *in*active one:
+When a particle gets activated, we move it up to the end of the active particles by swapping it with the first *in*active one:

 ^code activate-particle